 Note: This addon requires an Uncanny Automator Business or Agency license.

-Once you have created access levels for using the Restrict Content addon, one way to restrict content in the front end is with the use of shortcodes.
+Once you have created access levels for using the Restrict Content addon, one way to restrict content in the front end is by controlling the output of Gutenberg blocks based on role, access level or custom field.